davidmrowe/www.rowerunning.co.uk/_posts/2015/2015-10-29-kona-diaries-2015-race-day-post-race-and-whats-next.md

 ![20151010-0340969](/images/2015/20151010-0340969.jpg)

 One thing Sharon and I are proud of is that at every Ironman race I've done we've hung around until the final finisher has made it across the line - normally around 17 hours after they started.
 It's the least we can do.
-When it's dark, the streets are quiet and cold (well, it's not cold here but it was a bit chilly in Wales last September) I want to try and do my little bit and be at the finish line to cheer and supportthese people as they finish their race.
+When it's dark, the streets are quiet and cold (well, it's not cold here but it was a bit chilly in Wales last September) I want to try and do my little bit and be at the finish line to cheer and support these people as they finish their race.

 It could easily have been me.
 Especially today.